javi0x00/javi0x00/javascript.md

     - In JavaScript, this keyword refers to an object.
     - Which object depends on how this is being invoked (ised or called).
     * The this keyword refers to different objects depending on how it is used:
+      * In an object method:
+        - In a regular function, this refers to the object.
-      - In an object method, this refers to the object.
+        - In a arrow function, this refers to the global object.
       - Alone, this refers to the global object.
       - In a function, this refers to the global object.
       - In a function, in strict mode, this is undefined.